 You have the ability to file your patent in Thailand or in your home country.
 Note however that once you have filed your patent in Thailand you can also file your patent in your home country with a priority claim based on the patent filing in Thailand.
-You would have 12 months from the date of filing in Thailand to designate which other countries you will be applying your patent in for.
+You would have 12 months from the date of filing in Thailand to designate which other countries you will be applying for your patent in.

 The patent length is as follows.
-For a patent on an invention the protection is for 20 years.
-On a design the patent is for 10 years while a petty patent is for a period of 6 years.
+For a patent on an invention, the protection is for 20 years.
+On a design, the patent is for 10 years while a petty patent is for a period of 6 years.
 Note however that the petty patent is renewable for a period of 2 years and this can be done twice.
-With the renewals the petty patent can be protected for 10 years in total.
+With the renewals, the petty patent can be protected for 10 years in total.
 Note that a design patent could also be a handicraft.

-Patent infringement penalties are low in Thailand and is only a prison sentence for up to two years, a fine not exceeding 400,000 baht, or both.
+Patent infringement penalties are low in Thailand and is only a prison sentence for up to two years, a fine not exceeding 400,000 baht or both.
 If there is infringement then you will need to seek legal advice for damages.

 Always take legal advice when dealing with patents and trademark registration in Thailand.
 See the contact details below if you wish to speak about your ideas in Thailand and also how the patent registration will grow your business and affect your corporate income taxes.
 Always tale proper advice when it comes to Patent registration in Thailand.
 See also copyright law in Thailand as well as trademark laws.